open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 # @open-pioneer/map

-This package provides a map container component to integrate an [OpenLayers](https://openlayers.org/) map into an Open Pioneer Trails project.
+This package provides a map container component to integrate an [OpenLayers](https://openlayers.org/) map.
 Besides the component, the package provides a service, which handles the registration and creation of a map.

 ## Usage